tritemio/PyBroMo/README.md

 An overview of the architecture of the simulator can be found [below](#architecture).

-The user documentation is provided in a series of [IPython Notebook](http://ipython.org/notebook.html) (see **[Usage examples](#usage-examples)**).
+The user documentation is provided in a series of [Jupyter](http://jupyter.org) notebooks (see **[Usage examples](#usage-examples)**).

 # Feedback